 The City has developed programs to inspect all sewers greater than 8 inches in diameter and clean, as necessary, every 7 years.
 Additionally, the City has developed targeted cleaning programs to identify sewers 8 inches and smaller that have experienced high incidents of sewer blockages per lineal foot.
 The targeted areas were identified and prioritized based on a risk analysis of the lines that serve the target areas.
-Targeted areas are scheduled to be cleaned on either a 2, 3, or 4 year cleaning cycle.
+Targeted areas are scheduled to be cleaned on a 2, 3, or 4-year cleaning cycles.

-Table 3-1 indicates the linear feet of sewers that were proactively cleaned and Inspected during the past three years fiscal years, and Figure 3-1 shows the distribution of these lines.
+Table 3-1 shows the linear feet of sewers that were proactively cleaned and inspected during the past five fiscal years, and Figure 3-1 shows the spatial distribution of these lines.